9Quid/WindowsServer2022-Lab/09-Ubuntu-AD-Intergration/README.md

 ## Lessons Learned:

-- The importance of proper DNS and routing in cross-platform authentication
+- The importance of proper DNS and routing in cross-platform authentication.

-- How Kerberos authentication relies on synchronized system time
+- How Kerberos authentication relies on synchronized system time.

-- Understanding the role of PAM and oddjob-mkhomedir in automating user environment setup
+- Understanding the role of PAM and oddjob-mkhomedir in automating user environment setup.

-- How to methodically troubleshoot connectivity and authentication issues in a Linux environment
+- How to methodically troubleshoot connectivity and authentication issues in a Linux environment.

 - Linux can authenticate directly against AD, unifying credential management.